Also on this page:

 UMass Amherst’s Department of Continuing & Professional Education (CPE) has details on its online degrees & certificate programs.
 (You’ll find similar links, plus a handy list of current online courses, on the university’s Online Classes website.)
 The CPE website outlines class fees & expenses and financial aid options.
 For 100% online classes, the class fee (i.e. tuition) is the same for in-state and out-of-state students.
 There are special scholarships for CPE students; tuition credits are also available for full-time Massachusetts state employees and active duty Massachusetts National Guard members.

 UMass Amherst is the flagship institution for the University of Massachusetts, so it works pretty hard to uphold its reputation.
-We’ve already talked about the University Without Walls (UWW) program and the school’s online business strengths, but we also wanted to mention that UMass Amherst is often in the Top 100 of many other U.S. News & World Report online rankings, including a Top 50 finish for its graduate nursing program.
-In 2016, it was #27 on the list of Top Public Schools in the country.
+We’ve already talked about the University Without Walls (UWW) program and the school’s business strengths, but we also wanted to mention that UMass Amherst is often in the Top 50 of many other U.S. News & World Report online rankings, including a Top 20 spot in 2018 for it’s online bachelor’s programs.

 UMB’s College of Advancing and Professional Studies (CAPS) handles Online Learning for the school, and its website lists all of UMB’s online courses, certificate, and degree programs, as well as professional development programs and classes offered through the summer school.
 Fees for each online course can be found on CAP’s individual course description page.
 If you’re enrolled at least part-time in a degree program, you’ll usually be eligible for financial aid.
 UMB also has a number of transfer agreements that make it easy to transfer credits.